agilecrm/rest-api/README.md

 ```
 ### Response:
 - Status 200: Document updated successfully and it returns the newly created document as JSON in response.
-- Status 401: Unauthorised. (when the user name and password fields are wrong.)
+- Status 401: Unauthorized (When the username and password provided in the respective fields are incorrect).
 - Status 400: If the input is in wrong format